 - provide access to Copernicus data, products and services

 - contribute to global Earth observation efforts

-- encourage contribution from the commercial sector
+- encourage contributions from and engagement with the business sector

 - use additional GEOSS resources or relevant activities from the GEO work programme